 You wouldn’t think a novel about a man trying to figure out a way for he and his wife to die would be funny.
-But when it involves NASA and Homeland Security.
-A car and an airplane with vivid personalities adds to the Flight of the Pickerings, a novel by Joghn Grayson Heide.
-Admission is free, but donations are gratefully invited.
-OCA is located at 3850 Doris Murphy Way, Occidental, CA. For more info call 707-874-9392.
+But when it involves NASA and Homeland Security, a car and an airplane with vivid personalities and timeless issues of love and loss you get The Flight of the Pickerings, a hilarious first novel by John Grayson Heide.
+Q/A, book sales, and refreshments offered.
+Admission is free, but donations are gratefully accepted.
+For more info call 707-874-9392.
 OCA is wheelchair accessible.

 Juried by Max DuBois * Opening Reception Friday May 20, 5:30 p.m. * with Poet Laureate Gwynne O’Gara * Fine Refreshments * Free with donations appreciated.
 Due to unforeseen circumstances, Gwynne O’Gara will be unable to attend.
 However, her writing will be available for purchase at a nominal fee, and a poetry reading by Cynthia Poten will be given.

 Juror Max DuBois has shown her monotypes and paintings in the San Francisco Bay area.
 She is the owner of Gallery 8 and “From the Inside Out,” her design studio, both located at 300 South A Street, Santa Rosa, CA.